brookse/aqueducts/README.md

 - Your workers are lazy and have placed down too many aqueduct parts.
 Not all tiles will always be used.
 - Lakes are stationary, so they cannot be turned.
 - Some lakes can service multiple towns.
+- There should be only one way to solve each level.

 Aqueducts can be played here: https://aqueducts.herokuapp.com/